sungsoo-ahn/2025/_posts/2025-04-28-lost-in-prediction.md

 <br>

-*This blogpost extends the technical experiments presented in our paper <d-footnote>Link will be added for the camera ready version.</d-footnote>, delving deeper into broader aspects that naturally in a paper can only receive a shorter discussion as it primarily presents the technical results.
+*This blogpost extends the technical experiments presented in our paper <d-footnote>Link will be added upon acceptance.</d-footnote>, delving deeper into broader aspects that naturally in a paper can only receive a shorter discussion as it primarily presents the technical results.
 We invite you to read the paper for full background and experiments.*